Joe Rogan, Donnie Vincent, and My Unexpected Turmoil Over Hunting

 I couldn't help but stop and snap a picture of the scene while dragging out my 2014 Blacktail.

-I know the heaviness I feel after killing an animal will never go away, but the turmoil over whether hunting is ethical or not, is no longer an issue for me.
-If anything, I feel an increased desire to hunt the backcountry and wish everyone could experience it just once in his or her lifetime.
-For those of you who know what it's like to hunt, I challenge you to reflect on why it is you do it and to define for yourself what it means before you once again pull that trigger or let loose an arrow.
-Find a way to connect with the hunt in a way you never have before.
+For those of you who do hunt, I challenge you to reflect on why you do it.
+Define for yourself what it means before you pull that trigger or release that arrow again.
 Walk slower, listen harder, look deeper, and enjoy the little things that hunting offers, because it's so much more than one moment.

 Hunt hard, obey the wind, and stay safe out there.

+P.S.
 You can find the videos and podcast referenced above at the following links:

 Emory Wanger